rogerbullock43/merbtastic/README.md

-fix predict with class filter
+Explorer with LanceDB, Actions and Docs updates (#7487)